Chevy Financing: What To Know in 2025

 Frequently asked questions

-Chevy is offering 0% APR deals on models like the 2025 Silverado, the 2024 Tahoe and the 2024 Suburban as of this writing.
+Chevy is offering 0% APR deals on models like the 2026 Trailblazer, the 2026 Equinox and the 2025 Silverado as of this writing.

-One of the best times to buy a Chevy is toward the end of the year when manufacturers run promotions and are clearing out their current stock.
+One of the best times to buy a Chevy is toward the end of the year, when manufacturers run promotions and clear out their current stock.
 Learn more about the smartest way to buy a car.

-You typically need excellent credit, or a FICO Score of at least 800 or a VantageScore of at least 781, to get 0% financing.
+Typically, you need excellent credit, or a FICO Score of at least 800 or a VantageScore of at least 781, to get 0% APR financing.

 Get auto loan offers from up to 5 lenders in minutes